 Want to make milk kefir?
 Here’s everything you need to know about how to make your own probiotic and delicious kefir.
 It is so much easier than yogurt!

 - Yield: 1 liter 1x

 - Method: Fermented

-- My kefir culture usually floats, so I simply scoop it out with a spoon.
-If it sinks, then I pour it through a strainer.
+- My kefir grain usually floats after 8 hours of fermenting, so I simply scoop it out with a spoon.
+If you have the tiny kefir grains then you will need to pour your kefir through a strainer.

-- If you have too many grains, or you leave your kefir out on the counter too long you will end up curdling your milk.
+- If you have too many grains or you leave your kefir out on the counter too long you will end up curdling your milk.
 This is perfectly good to eat!
-Read up on kefir cheese to know how to use your over-cultured milk.
+Turn it into kefir cheese for a delicious and probiotic cheese spread.